Google's rebrand of AdWords to Google Ads is complete. The makeover of the Ads platform brought us a shiny new version of the Google Keyword Planner.

 - And how to use the GKP's forecasting tool to target your advertising strategy

-Getting started with the Google Keyword Planner
+How to Get Started with the Google Keyword Planner

 You have to have a Google ads account to use the Keyword Planner.
 However, that doesn't mean you have to be running paid ads to get access to this tool.